sonic-net/SONiC/doc/fwutil/fwutil.md

         """
         raise NotImplementedError
 ```
-The return_code of auto_update_firmware() which indicates the firmware auto-update  status, will be logged in "fw_au_status" under "/tmp/firmwareupdate/" directory by fwutil and the status file will be used for the `fwutil show auto_update_status` command.
+The return_code of auto_update_firmware() which indicates the firmware auto-update  status, will be logged in "fw_au_status" under "/var/platform/" directory by fwutil and the status file will be used for the `fwutil show auto_update_status` command.

 In case that a firmware update needs any additional step to complete the firmware update but the installation time is longer than the boot time requirement, auto-update platform api is expected to install the firmware and perform the complete action during the reboot via `platform_fw_au_reboot_handle` or `platform_reboot` plugin.
 For example, some cpld update needs a power cycle to complete the firmware update and some cpld update needs a register triggered power-cycle to give some refresh time for the new firmware to be effective on the system.

 Any scheduled component firmware update needs to be logged in "<boot_type>_fw_au_task".
+The reboot script will prevent from performing the reboot if the <boot_type> of the scheduled task is different than the current reboot type.
 Each vendor needs to implement the reboot auto-update task handler plugin which is platform specific plugin and is expected to be named as "platform_fw_au_reboot_handle".
 The plugin will parse the "<boot_type>_fw_au_task" file and perform the update during the reboot if needed.
 The contents of the task file can be defined by the platform vendors and be utilized by the platform specific reboot plugin.